Penal Code 288 PC - Lewd Acts with a Minor

 However, a perpetrator could be charged with lewd acts even if the touching was not on a sexual organ, over the child's clothing, or the child was touching the perpetrator.

 Of note is that the intent is the primary element of the crime rather than whether sexual arousal occurred.
 Sexting becomes a crime when it involves a minor.
+Simply put, a lewd act is defined as either touching a child for sexual purposes or causing a child to touch themselves or someone else for a sexual purpose.

 What Factors Must Be Proven for a PC 288 Conviction?